jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ===

 The belief in nobles divine rights wasn't simple tyranny.
-A lot of smart people believed in it and wrote philosophy to justify giving one person absolute power.
-Please remember, the Death Star never declares itself to be evil.
-Something to remember as we try to empower the middle-class today.
-There are people who oppose it.
-And they don't think they're being bad.
+The rules that kept royalty in power didn't call themselves a Death Star.
+A lot of smart people wrote philosophy to justify giving one person absolute power.

+Today, the rules that make our products hard to repair, tell us to wait on hold, have us sign confusing contracts, is our Death Star.
+While all these rules exist to keep us in the Industrial Age—they aren't arbitrary rules.
+They are justified inside the Industrial Age philosophy.
+Something to remember as we push the middle-class into the Computer Age.
+The antagonists feel good about using the Death Star.

 ## The Era of Mass Collaboration Is Already Here

-Let's reflect on our time period.
-We are not Frederick Douglas.
-And we don't have mere mustkets to fight against royalty.
-We're in the Computer Age!
-We have already have much freedom and especially awesome tools to improve our lives.
-Our problem is rather simple.
-We're using the philosophy of the Industrial Age.

-That means we over-value management and competition.
-We stubbotnly think red/blue philosophy will fix our unhappy lives.
-We can solve both problems with a new philosophy, Techvolution, that fosters our evolution to learn and integrate digital tools to make our everyday lives better.

-Happily, since we're already in the Computer Age, mass collaboration is already seeding itself in our culture; most obviously byway of the open-source community.

-Saying all that, here are some mass collaboration websites in use right now.
-These are examples of our future inside the era of mass collaboration.
+The era of mass collaboration is here and growing.
+I included some examples below.
 Not only should you take a minute to search through them and contribute some of your time.
 You should sit back and realize what you're doing.
 Because with no managers, consultants, and timesheets, you can help advance humanity with nothing but a laptop, the internet, and you.
-One day soon, you're job will likewise require less travel, stress, and time.
+One day soon, you're job will likewise require so little travel, stress, and time.
+And no, you won't lose your job.
+It's the head-office types who are unneeded in the era of mass collaboration.
+That's why the fear the Computer Age so much.

 Galaxy Zoo: https://www.zooniverse.org : The univerise is amazing.
 Our telescopes are collecting massive amounts of data about it.
 Astronomers can't look through it all.
 So they're asking for help.
 Right now, you can go onto Zooiverse and help astronomers classify stars and galaxies.
 You might even be the first to discover something new.

 Common Voice: https://voice.mozilla.org/en : We can now give voice commands to our computers.
 Before that happens, programmers need people's voices to teach computers our commands.
 Big companies like Google have their own databases, but average companies can't afford to get their own voice samples.
 Common Voice lets anyone donate their Voice, anonymously of course.
 A free and independent voice database lets any company give their programs voice commands.

 Wikipedia: https://www.wikipedia.org/ : Everyone's favorite way to settle a bar bet.
 Thousands of programmers work on Wikipedia's software called MediaWiki.
 But many more people contribute by writing and updating articles.
 Everyone's an expert at something.
 Edit an article.
 Give it a shot.

 Kickstarter: https://www.kickstarter.com/ : Kickstarter connects regular people trying to solve a problem, with regular people waiting for a solution.
 A few bucks could fund a product you could need.
 The software of this website, Ghost Foundation, was started on Kickstarter.

 The era of mass collaboration is here.
 We just aren't jumping in yet.
-Below we'll talk about you won a battle against the Death Star, which will help us see how to win the war and finally leap into the Computer Age.
+Below we'll talk about how you won a battle against the Death Star, which will help us see how to win the war and finally leap into the Computer Age.

+# Mid Point

 ## A Techvolution Battle Scene.
 Wikipedia vs. Books.
 Computer Age vs. Industrial Age